 COVID-19 Safety

-Covid-19 has caused a worldwide challenge, creating new dynamics for travel and study abroad.
-While we take very seriously creating the conditions for academic success, we prioritize the safety of our students and staff.
-By God’s grace, we have been able to offer life-changing experiences in safe environments for more than 6 decades.
-However, our efforts to guarantee our students’ safety are only made possible when students understand their part in contributing to their own and others’ safety.
+We take creating the conditions for academic success seriously, and we prioritize the safety of our students and staff.
 Our commitment to our students is that, at ACA, we continually monitor Public Health advisories and adjust as needed.

 ACA is not responsible for any consequences or inconveniences resulting from not following ACA guidelines and/or refusing to comply with COVID-19 requirements and protocols of the host country.